desty2k/QRainbowStyleSheet/README.rst

 Python
 ~~~~~~

-From PyPI: Get the latest stable version of ``qdarkstyle`` package using
+From PyPI: Get the latest stable version of ``qrainbowstyle`` package using
 *pip* (preferable):

     .. code:: bash

-        pip install qdarkstyle
+        pip install qrainbowstyle

-From code: Download/clone the project, go to ``qdarkstyle`` folder then:
+From code: Download/clone the project, go to ``qrainbowstyle`` folder then:

 -  You can use the *setup* script and pip install.